eax2101-droid/fencing-hot-hand-data-pipeline/README.md

 - `skill_controlled_predicted_win_rate.png` — model-based visualization of the skill-controlled hot-hand effect

 ### Note
-Each bout appears twice in the fencer-bout-level dataset, once from each fencer’s perspective.
-This is useful for creating per-fencer sequential features, but it means observations are not fully independent.
-The statistical results should therefore be interpreted as exploratory rather than causal.
+Because each bout appears twice — once from each fencer’s perspective — observations are not fully independent.
+For that reason, the regression results should be interpreted as exploratory rather than causal.
+The purpose of this project is to demonstrate an end-to-end data pipeline and skill-controlled modeling framework, which can be extended with more tournaments, rating sources, and larger samples.

-This project is intended as a first end-to-end pipeline prototype.
-The current analysis uses 13 pools from one tournament, so the model results should be interpreted as exploratory.
-The pipeline structure can be extended by adding more tournaments, additional rating sources, and larger samples of pool bouts.